 Learn more: Check out our post “How to Make Money on Etsy” for a detailed walkthrough of how to get started.

 Minimum age: Any age, although younger kids will need supervision.

 Expected earnings: If you hit the right event, a kid can really make some nice money.
 On a busy day, $20 to $50 might not be unrealistic.

-Summary: A lemonade stand is the classic example, but there are so many other angles.
-If it’s a hot day, cold bottles of water and little cups of watermelon chunks might be a hot commodity.
-Or on a cold day, a cup of hot cocoa or cider will hit the spot.
+Summary: A lemonade stand is the classic example of a fun way for a young kid to make money, but there are so many other angles.
+If it’s a warm day, cold bottles of water and little cups of watermelon chunks might be a hot commodity.
+Or on a cold day, an older kid might offer cups of hot cocoa or cider.

 Parental involvement: Make sure your kid understands safe food handling practices, as you don’t want to poison the neighborhood.
 If you have the time and inclination, help your kid set up in a high traffic area, like outside the gates of a sporting event or in a park during an outdoor concert.
 If your kids are small, you might need to be on hand if there are knives, stoves, or cooktops involved.